Digital-physical testbed for ship autonomy studies in the Marine Cybernetics Laboratory basin: Digital infrastructure

 \subsection{Simulation environment}

-To support algorithm development and early-stage testing, our infrastructure includes three complementary simulation environments, each tailored for different stages of the development and verification process.
-These simulation environments serve distinct purposes but are all aligned within our design and verification pipeline, ensuring that algorithms can be tested efficiently from conceptual stages to realistic operational scenarios before transitioning to physical trials.
+To support algorithm development and conceptual testing, our infrastructure includes three complementary simulation environments, each tailored for different stages of the development and verification process.
+These simulation environments serve distinct purposes but are all aligned within our design and verification pipeline.